grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 npm create cloudflare@latest
 ```

-Then, you are asked to type the name of the worker:
+Then, you will be asked to enter the name of the worker:

 ```ansi{6}
 using create-cloudflare version 2.17.1